junleen/RainNet/README.md

 * Both Linux and Windows are supported, but Linux is recommended for compatibility reasons.
 * We have tested on Python 3.6 with PyTorch 1.4.0 and PyTorch 1.8.1+cu11.

-install the required packages:
+install the required packages using pip:
 ```bash
 pip3 install -r requirements.txt
 ```
-or with conda:
+or conda:
 ```bash
 conda create -n rainnet python=3.6
 conda activate rainnet
 pip install -r requirements.txt
 ```
-### 3. Prepare data
+### 3. Prepare the data

 * Download [iHarmony4](https://github.com/bcmi/Image-Harmonization-Dataset-iHarmony4) dataset and extract the images.
 Because the images are too big in the origianl dataset, we suggest you to resize the images (eg, 512x512, or 256x256) and save the resized images in your local device.
 * We provide the code in `data/preprocess_iharmony4.py`.
 For example, you can run: